DonovanLoSg/forexbacktesting/README.md

     Warnings (4) · Hide all warnings · Show all warnings The date input type is not supported in all browsers.
 Please be sure to test, and consider using a polyfill.
 (4)

+About Page

+    Document checking completed.
+No errors or warnings to show.

+How-Tos

+    Document checking completed.
+No errors or warnings to show.

 ### CSS Testing
+Using W3C CSS Validation Service (https://jigsaw.w3.org/css-validator/)

+Home Page

 ### Color Contrast Accessibility Testing